stevenlafl/threads-web-client/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Now you are presented with a login screen.
+This login screen **only exchanges a username/password combination for a token** and stores it on your browser as a cookie.
+Subsequent requests use that cookie's token value to do everything.
+This has no backend storage, so any browser session will work perfectly fine.
+I run the one instance and have multiple people accessing it for their feeds.

 Enter your credentials.
 Then you will see something like this:

 ![screenshot](https://user-images.githubusercontent.com/2539092/252205654-8ed5948f-c3e1-4eae-a8a7-8f301c0cc6a6.png)